Map-A-Droid/MAD-ATV/README_autoconfig.md

 cp /data/data/com.mad.pogodroid/shared_prefs/com.mad.pogodroid_preferences.xml /sdcard/mad/
 cp /data/data/de.grennith.rgc.remotegpscontroller/shared_prefs/de.grennith.rgc.remotegpscontroller_preferences.xml /sdcard/mad/
 ```
 Then you will have a directory /sdcard/mad with two XML files.
-Move them to the root of your USB stick.
+Move them to the root or any other folder of your USB stick.
-If you wish to also configure your origin then you can put madorigin.txt in the root directory and in that file just put the origin for the device you are going to autoconfigure.
+If you wish to also configure your origin, then you can put madorigin.txt on that stick and in that file just put the origin for the device you are going to autoconfigure.
 <b>madorigin.txt must not have windows CRLF file endings</b>